asuttles/andy/README.md

 The language has been updated with:
   - C-style line comments (//).
   - 32-bit integer types.
+  - 64-bit floating point numbers.
   - Immutable ASCII strings.
   - if-then-else statements.
   - switch-case-default statements.
+  - c-style for loops.
   - Logical operators: and, or, xor
   - write and writeNL statements.
   - Loop break statements (break from while and switch)
-  - Functions
+  - True Functions with return types and parameters
+  - Fixed-length arrays

-  The language is becomming more Pascal and C-like in every new release.
+  The language is structured, procedural, strongly-typed,  and generally algol-like.
+It is evolving towards becomming somewhat more "c-like" in each new release.

 ### Example Program